babel/website/docs/plugins.md

 }
 ```

-You can also specify an relative/absolute path to your plugin.
+You can also specify a relative/absolute path to your plugin.

 ```json title="babel.config.json"
 {